What Are the Effects of Telecommuting on Physical Activity Levels and Metabolic Health?

 Prior to the pandemic, office environments provided a certain level of incidental physical activity.
 Commuting to work, moving around the office, and even standing for meetings contributed to our daily physical activity.
 However, the lockdowns and telecommuting significantly altered these routines.

-Sujet a lire : How Can Game Theory Improve Decision-Making in Public Health Policy?
+A lire également : How Can Game Theory Improve Decision-Making in Public Health Policy?

 Studies have reported a considerable decrease in physical activity among telecommuters.
 Instead of walking to work or around the office, the new normal involves sitting in front of a computer for hours, with little to no physical movement.